 2. This ancient Roman gladiator’s name wasn’t really “Flamma”

 Flamma’s birth name wasn’t “Flamma.”
 Instead, it was Marcus Calpurnius.
 Flamma was his battle name meaning “flame.”
 However, he did every bit of justice to this name with his impeccable track record.
 A hero in the First Punic War, he led 300 volunteers on a suicide mission to free themselves from an army where the Carthaginians trapped them.

 3. He used one small sword and created an impeccable fight history

 Surprisingly, he used just one small sword and a shield along with armour, only on one half of his body.
 The opponents feared Flamma for almost 13 years and thousands gathered to watch him fight with just these.

 4. Out of 34 battles that he fought, Flamma lost just four – making him an epic, ancient Roman gladiator

 Although he died early, at the age of thirty, he fought 34 battles in total.
-Out of which, Flamma won 21, 9 were a draw and he lost just four.
+Winning 21, 9 were a draw and losing just four.

 5. He declined the great gladiator award, the Rudis, all four times